 Typically speaking, men will greet other men by shaking hands, but will not shake hands with women.
 They won’t touch women generally, which I don’t think is a bad thing when compared with the wandering hands of many men in the west.
 There is no problem with men and women talking, laughing, hanging out in public.
 Don’t take it personally that they won’t shake your hand, it’s a mark of respect.

-Generally speaking, the rules for women travelling in Iran are fairly simple.
+Generally speaking, the rules for traveling to Iran as a woman are fairly simple.
 Follow other women, trust their knowledge and their intuition- there’s is no better guide.